-Originally called Grapevine because of the number of wild grapes in the area, Grapeland became the town's official name in 1873 when an application was made for a post office, and it was discovered that a Texas city named Grapevine already existed.
-Incorporated in 1924, the city is 12 miles north of Crockett in northern Houston County.
+Originally called Grapevine because of the wild grapes in the area, Grapeland became the town's official name in 1873 when an application was made for a post office.
+It incorporated in 1924.

-During World War II, peanuts were the primary agricultural product, as the hardy nut thrives in local soil.
-Although watermelons have become the city's primary agricultural product, peanuts are still celebrated in October with the annual Peanut Festival.
+During World War II, peanuts were the primary agricultural product--later replaced by watermelons.
+Peanuts are still celebrated in October with the annual Peanut Festival.
 Other events include a Gospel Festival, Bluegrass Festival and Christmas Festival.

 You are now leaving TravelTex.com.
 You are on your way to an external website.